mozilla/version-control-tools/docs/hgmo/ops.rst

 -----------------------

-``check_pulsenotifier_lag`` monitors the lag of Pulse :ref:`hgmo_notifications` in reaction to server events.
+``check_pulsenotifier_lag`` monitors the lag of Pulse :ref:`hgmo_notification` in reaction to server events.

 The check is very similar to ``check_vcsreplicator_lag``.
 It monitors the same class of thing under the hood: that a Kafka consumer has read and